AnakinTrotter/flashcards-offline/README.md

 # FlashcardMaker
 To create a flashcard set:
-Make a text document (notepad is good) with the following format:
+Make a text document (notepad is good) with the following format:\n Front, Back
-Front, Back
 Front, Back
 Front, Back